Psilatron/2-Channel-Audio-Alignment/README.md

 - Sample rates of audio files must be the same.
 - Only mono.
 Multi-channel audio files will be read, however only the left channel will be processed for alignment.
+- If the signals are too dissimilar the alignment will be poor.

+## Instructions
+- Place audio files and these scripts in the same directory.
+- Edit AlignAudio2ch.m to suit the names of your audio files, and then run the script.
+The output file should be a stereo .wav file which contains the aligned signals.